bertolinocastro/logbuch/README.md

 In parts:

 1. `PROJECTS_FOLDER=/home/user/logbuch_projects`
   It's the full path to where all projects will be stored as well as the compiled _LaTeX_ output.
 I would suggest it to be a git repository, as you will probably care about the history of your notes.

 2. `ACTIVE_PROJECT=default`
   It's the name of the active ___Project___ that Logbuch uses to create new ___Subjects___.
-You should not care about this parameter, just don't let it empty, so Logbuch will use _default_ as actual ___Project___ name.
+You should not care about this parameter, just don't let it empty, although Logbuch will use _default_ as actual ___Project___ name.

 3. `EDITOR=vi`
   It's the command which Logbuch calls when you use any edition option.
 The command just needs to accept a file name as argument.
 This is not a problem, since the majority of command line text editors follows this rule.

 4. `EXTENSION=.md`
   It's the extension used on all ___Subject___ text files.
 Logbuch does not discriminate which one is used.
 Just be advised that it saves and reads using the __same__ extension, so do not change it without refactoring your old files extension.

 5. `PDF_CMD=latexmk -pdf -silent %log_file%`
   It's the full command used to compile your ___Subjects___ in a _LaTeX_ document.
 You can pass any arguments to your _LaTeX_ compiler.
 Just make sure that your command is the first space-ended string after the __=__ and that it has `%log_file%`, as this is where the input __.tex__ file will the replaced.

 FYI:
 - Each entry may have spaces before and after the __=__ sign.
-- `PDF_CMD` may have a sequence of commands separated by `;` (~~~not yet implemented~~~)
+- `PDF_CMD` may have a sequence of commands separated by `;`. (~~not yet implemented~~)

 ## Usage